Empty Sky Memorial in New Jersey

 The memorial consists of two walls with a granite path in between directed towards Ground Zero: the site where the Twin Towers used to stand.
 The names of the 746 victims are etched on the monument.
-The name of the memorial is taken from the Bruce Springsteen song “Empty Sky”, which is about the “empty sky” where the towers once stood.
+The name of the memorial is taken from the Bruce Springsteen song “Empty Sky”, which is about the “empty sky” where the towers used to stand before September 11.

 How to get to the Empty Sky Memorial?

 The easiest way to get to the Empty Sky Memorial is by taking the ferry at the One World Trade Center.
 Continue until you reach the Hudson and take the Liberty Landing Ferry.
-A one way ticket is $7 and takes about 15 minutes.
+A one-way ticket is $10 and takes about 15 minutes.
 Get off at the second stop, the Liberty Landing Marina.
 From here it’s only a few minutes’ walk to the Empty Sky Memorial.